crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet.md

 If you plan to test a production setting with the Tendermint Key Management System (KMS) tool, please see [production deployment notes](notes-on-production-deployment.md) how it can be converted at the current (0.7) version.
 In a development mode, the full key pair is located in the `priv_validator_key.json` file (generated with `tendermint init`).
-The public key should be in the base64-encoded,e.g.`R9/ktG1UifLZ6nMHNA/UZUaDiLAPWt+m9I4aujcAz44=`.
+The public key should be base64-encoded, e.g. `R9/ktG1UifLZ6nMHNA/UZUaDiLAPWt+m9I4aujcAz44=`.

 ### Step 3-b-4.
 Run everything
 - Start chain-abci, e.g.: